Stop Searching. Start Trusting.

 Sec9

-Provides AI agents with real-time web search, code context, and deep research capabilities via the Exa AI platform to enhance coding and information retrieval tasks.
+Provides AI assistants and coding agents with real-time web search, code context, and deep research capabilities via the Model Context Protocol.

 Setup Requirements